I am a 43 year old married man, and I still love gaming.

 A few years ago I was involved in open gaming at a local Gaming Store, including several “indie” Role-Playing Games, the new Fourth Edition of Dungeons & Dragons, and Call of Cthulhu.
 On a lark I proposed running the old Rules Cyclopedia version of Classic Dungeons & Dragons as an occasional thing.
 That proposal morphed into a regular campaign, set in the ancient history of my Castles & Crusades campaign.

-For the past couple of years I’ve been working on and running my Gothic Romance RPG, “Ghastly Affair”.
-Designed first and foremost for the diverse group of people I play with, I’ve now decided to share it with the gaming public.
+For the past couple of years I’ve been running and creating new material for my Gothic Romance RPG, “Ghastly Affair”.
+Designed first and foremost for the diverse group of people I play with, I’ve now shared it with the gaming public.
 Of course, “Ghastly Affair” began with the material posted on this site, but I decided that truly emulating the Gothic genre demanded writing my own game.
-I decided to still employ the OGL, however, because it allowed me to use terms and concepts already familiar to my players.
-Now the illustrated Ghastly Affair Player’s Manual is available in print through Amazon and CreateSpace, with the illustrated version of the Presenter’s Manual coming soon!
+I decided to still employ the OGL, however, because it allowed me to use terms and concepts already familiar to a wide range of players.

 Gaming isn’t going to change the world.
 It’s a niche hobby, and will doubtless never be widely popular.
 I know that many think it’s childish thing for a grown man to still be involved in.
 My only defense is that I derive some measure of enjoyment from it.
 And isn’t that all the justification any harmless thing needs?